Lake Concow Campground, near Concow, Butte County, CA.

 We leave YaKaAma feeling good.
 Not only did we fulfill our own commitments, but our community poured extra love and labor into each gathering and we left the land in a healthier state than we found it.
 As we surveyed the changing scene in 2013, we saw our handiwork everywhere.
 We spent thousands of collective volunteer hours to haul out tons of trash, make extensive infrastructure repairs, build traditional structures, plant edible-medicinal-utility species, responsibly manage the forest, and of course thatch that magic arbor every year.

 After challenges that arose in 2013, the YaKaAma Board of Directors decided they no longer wished to host Buckeye.
-The Buckeye organizers also no longer wish to continue to navigate the ongoing political difficulties there.
+The Buckeye organizers also no longer wished to continue to navigate the ongoing political difficulties there.
 We know that we have stood in our truth and are being called to a rebirth.
 We have done our best to caretake the land with a gentle hand and we wish the best for that very special place where many tribes gather.
 As the dust cleared in 2013 and we saw we would be moving, we also realized that Buckeye exists beyond any specific location and is whatever we, as a community, create.
 We step into the wide open future, ready to hone our village building skills on new, fertile soil.
-Come join us at Lake Concow and see what the transformation brings!
+Come join us at Lake Concow and see what the transformation has brought!